reelyactive/cavabienaller/README.md

     node huelink

-If successful, copy the generated username to the HUE_BRIDGE_USERNAME constant of the config.js file.
+If successful, copy the generated username to the HUE_BRIDGE_USERNAME constant of the __config.js__ file.
+The program will use this username to connect and authenticate with the Hue bridge.

 ### Running from the command line

 Using npm:

     npm start

 Or alternatively:

     node huerainbowloop

 ### Running as a systemd service on the Raspberry Pi

-Follow the instructions in our [Raspberry Pi Tutorial](https://reelyactive.github.io/diy/pi-suite/#step03) to run as a systemd service, instead using the file hue-rainbow-loop.service
+Follow the instructions in our [Raspberry Pi Tutorial](https://reelyactive.github.io/diy/pi-suite/#step03) to run as a systemd service, instead using the file __hue-rainbow-loop.service__